-The Board maintains strong, open, and transparent relationships with regulators and relevant government authorities.
-Liaison with regulators and the Government, both directly and as part of Lloyds Banking Group, is an ongoing priority at all levels of the organisation, ensuring Lloyds Banking Group and the Company's strategic aims align with the requirement of these important stakeholders.
-In September 2023 the Board invited representatives from the Prudential Regulation Authority to join its meeting to discuss key priorities.
+The Company is authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and PRA.
+The Company continually engages with regulators and other Government authorities (as part of the wider Scottish Widows Group) to ensure the Company supports and delivers in line with current and developing regulation and legislation.
+Liaison with regulators and the Government is an ongoing priority at all levels of the organisation.
+In September 2024 the Board invited representatives from the Prudential Regulation Authority and the Financial Conduct Authority to join its meeting to discuss key priorities.
 In addition, individual Directors have in the ordinary course of business continuing discussions with regulators on various matters within the regulatory agenda.
-Regulatory engagement provides a view of the key areas of regulatory focus to management and the Board with monitoring or regulatory actions in place.